HomeDev GuideAPI Reference

 If you selected the Episerver Find option while installing CMS, you can skip this step.

 In the previous step, you prepared the site for Optimizely Search & Navigation, but the CMS still uses Optimizely Search.
 In this step, you plug in Optimizely Search & Navigation and add basic free text search.
-Search features are based on the Client class and the IClient interface, which manage operations like indexing objects, getting documents, deleting documents, and searching.
+Optimizely Search & Navigation bases search features on the Client class and the IClient interface manages operations like indexing objects, getting documents, deleting documents, and searching.
 You can also use Unified Search, which lets you index and query objects of existing classes.

 Search page type